twitter facebook linkedin youtube-play instagram chevron-left chevron-right

 What makes a B2B video successful?
 Well, it turns out the answer is a lot of the same things that make a B2C video successful.
 CI Design's video production team leader, David Busse, shares his insights based on his experience making award-winning B2B videos for clients in Milwaukee and across the country.

-Most work that happens in the modern knowledge economy looks exactly the same: a bunch of people slouched in front of glowing rectangles, tapping furiously on a smaller, not-glowing rectangle.
-If you want to make a truly engaging video, think creatively about how to shoot in your office, or utilize concepts that don’t require an office shoot at all.
+Most work in the modern knowledge economy looks the same: a bunch of people slouched in front of glowing screens, tapping furiously on a hunk of plastic buttons, on a desk that was cleaned before the camera started rolling.
+To create an engaging video, think creatively about how to shoot in your office, or utilize concepts that don’t require an office shoot at all.

-Putting your executives on camera is an effective and popular video marketing strategy.
-Most executives keep a very full calendar, and trying to schedule multiple executives on the same day can be difficult.
-I always try to plan weeks or even months ahead of time to get the right people on camera.
+Putting your executives on camera is an effective and popular video marketing strategy, but scheduling multiple executives on the same day can be difficult.
+We plan weeks or even months ahead of time to get the right people on camera.
+Then, when we are shooting, we will try to ask a few questions that can be used for content in the future.

 A typical timeline for a B2B video from concept to final delivery is 2-3 months.
 The timeline can be faster or slower depending on how things are planned, schedules, and the time it takes to receive feedback.